madvax/testserver/README.md

 You can use it in three ways:

 1.)
 You can specify a number of seconds to delay the respose of
     a web page using the /delay in the url.
-The use this feature run the script then, to get a three second delay usie the use This URL:  http:/localhost/delay/3
+To use this feature run the script then, to get a three second delay use this
+    URL:  http:/localhost/delay/3
     The server will wait three sconds before sending the response.
     The server's response should look something like this: